CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Sticky Prompts

 Sticky prompts persist across chat sessions.
-They're useful for maintaining context or agent selection.
+They're useful for maintaining model or resource selection.
 They work as follows:

 1. Prefix text with `> ` using markdown blockquote syntax
 2. The prompt will be copied at the start of every new chat prompt